'Greatest-Ever' Vardy To Leave Leicester At End Of Season

 Vardy, who has scored seven goals in 31 league appearances this season, gave a scathing assessment of Leicester's campaign after relegation was confirmed on Sunday following a 1-0 defeat by Liverpool.

-Ruud van Nistelrooy's side are 19th in the table, having collected 18 points from their 33 matches.
+Ruud van Nistelrooy's side are 19th in the table, having collected just 18 points from their 33 matches and are heading back to the Championship after just one season back in the top division

-The club have five games left this season and confirmed Vardy's final game at the King Power Stadium would be on May 18 against Ipswich, who are nearly certain to be relegated.
+Vardy, the last remaining player from Leicester's 2016 title success still at the King Power Stadium, enjoyed a fairytale rise from the fifth tier of English football to the very top.

+He played his part in the club's astonishing escape in the 2014/15 season, when they won seven of their last nine games to escape relegation.

 Legal Disclaimer: